-You can change the compiler's default selection for CUDA Toolkit version using one of the following methods:
+You can change the compiler's default selection of CUDA version using one of the following methods:

 Use a compiler option.
-Add the cudaX.Y sub-option to -Mcuda or -ta=tesla where X.Y denotes the CUDA version.
-For example, to compile a C file with the CUDA 9.2 Toolkit you would use:
+Add the cudaX.Y sub-option to -gpu where X.Y denotes the CUDA version.
+Using a compiler option changes the CUDA toolchain version for one invocation of the compiler.
+For example, to compile a C file with the CUDA 11.0 toolchain you would use: